 - Creams and lotions must be applied with the fingertips to the underarms, although some lotions come in spray bottles.
 These usually require a few minutes of drying.

 - Deodorant sprays come in aerosol cans and typically go on dry.

 There are two key factors that affect people's favorability when it comes to deodorant: One is performance, and the other is feel and smell.
 Most over-the-counter antiperspirants/deodorants contain an aluminum-based active ingredient that blocks the pores to stop sweat.
-Here are some of the most common active ingredients you'll find when browsing for antiperspirants in the supermarket:
+Some of the most common active ingredients you'll find when browsing for antiperspirants in the supermarket include:

 - Aluminum zirconium trichlorohydrex glycine

-Most over-the-counter antiperspirants contain between 10 and 20 percent aluminum; FDA restrictions cap the active ingredient level between 15 and 25 percent, depending on the specific type of active ingredient.
+Most over-the-counter antiperspirants contain between 10 and 20 percent of their active ingredient; FDA restrictions cap that level to between 15 and 25 percent, depending on the specific type of active ingredient.
 Clinical strength formulas stay within over-the-counter guidelines but aim to provide comparable wetness protection to prescription products.
-Secret Clinical Strength Antiperspirant/Deodorant Advanced Solid, for example, contains 20 percent aluminum zirconium trichlorohydrex glycine.
+Certain Dri Clinical Strength Roll-on, for example, contains 12 percent aluminum chloride.

-To find the best deodorants, we evaluated hundreds of user and expert sources analyzing their reviews based on each deodorant/antiperspirant's performance and feel and smell.
-We turned to experts from men's and women's interest publications, such as Real Simple, Real Beauty, Men's Fitness and more.
-We also relied heavily on user reviews from Amazon.com, Walgreens.com and Drugstore.com to get consumer perspectives while drawing some of our knowledge from reviews by bloggers.
+To find the best deodorants, we evaluated hundreds of user and expert sources, analyzing their reviews based on each deodorant/antiperspirant's performance and feel and smell.
+We turned to experts from men's and women's interest publications, such as MensHealth.com, GQ.com, Lululemon.com and more.
+We also relied heavily on user reviews from Amazon.com, Target.com and Drugstore.com to get consumer perspectives.